Skip to main content

 • story

-• “Still, the game is pretty enjoyable, the atmosphere is right and the lore is well thought out, which you can extrapolate by the mission briefing/debriefings and from the files you download from the terminals, giving the appropriate feeling and background, much alike to the first Deus Ex game.”
+• “The atmosphere is right and the lore is well thought out, which you can extrapolate by the mission briefings and debriefings and from the files you download from the terminals, giving the appropriate feeling and background, much like the first Deus Ex game.”

-• “I managed to complete the game and to see all the 3 endings (I don't think there are more), one for each contractor; the respective final missions are pretty similar but each one leads to a different, and pretty dystopic, epilogue, which is what you kinda expect from a dystopic cyberpunk sci-fi game, of course.”
+• “I managed to complete the game and see all three endings, one for each contractor; the respective final missions are pretty similar but each one leads to a different, and pretty dystopic, epilogue, which is what you kind of expect from a dystopic cyberpunk sci-fi game.”

 • “I will say I wish there were more missions before the climax and there were more ways and stuff to interact with.”